Today, February 28th, is National Tooth Fairy Day!

 - Create a Brushing and Flossing Chart: Make a daily brushing and flossing chart to help the child with their daily brushing routine.
 The Tooth Fairy can leave it with instructions or a description of a special reward for completing it.
 There are lots of ideas online for creative fun charts.
 If your child already uses a chart, give them some special stickers to use for tracking their success.

 - Be Pre-emptive: Who says the Tooth Fairy can only come after losing a tooth?
 Why not add an extra surprise from time to time?
-If your child is feeling nervous about an upcoming dental appointment, the Tooth Fairy can leave a note of encouragement.
+If your child is feeling nervous about an upcoming appointment with a pediatric dentist or a kids dentistry specialist, the Tooth Fairy can leave a note of encouragement.
 If your child has a loose tooth, she can leave a note that she came to check on it and will be back when it’s ready.
 Is it time for a new brush?
 Why pick it up from the store when it can magically appear under your pillow one morning?
 These little surprises can keep the dream alive and keep the conversation about oral health going even in between lost teeth.

 So, the next time your child looses a tooth, encourage the Tooth Fairy to not just stick a dollar or two under their pillow.
 Ask her to incorporate some of these ideas to add a little whimsy to her visits and encourage your child toward life-long oral health.